appdev-at-mit/blog/_posts/readings/1-cmd-line.md

 Part of the power of Linux is the ability to customize your own setup and make your life more convenient in the future.
 We do this with **rc (run command) files**, the most notable of which is your `.bashrc`.

 The `.bashrc` file lives in your home directory.
-First, answer the first two questions you're confident you know what that means:
+First, answer the a few questions so you're confident you know what that means:

 **Check**: Which of the following paths should lead to your `.bashrc` file, if you are the user `linus` and your current working directory is `/home/linus`?
 Options: